 My Fave: Build A Beautiful Cob and/or Brick Oven

 I’ll definitely keep you guys updated on our outdoor cob oven building adventure!
-For now, though, here are some great posts on building and cooking in outdoor brick or cob ovens:
+For now, though, here are some great resources on building and cooking in outdoor brick or cob ovens: